 In October 2017 we saw a small number of applicants, who have done reformed GCSEs ( taken in a single year) and are likely to receive a larger proportion of numerical GCSEs for 2019 entry.

-In England, vocational qualifications that contribute towards school performance measures have been reformed, and are now classified as either Applied Generals or Tech Levels.
+The Department for Education is currently reforming vocational qualifications, and they are now classified as either Applied General or Technical qualifications.
+Applied General qualifications include BTECs, Cambridge Technical Diplomas, and UAL Diplomas.
 The largest provider of vocational qualifications is Pearson, with the BTEC qualification, but AQA, City & Guilds, OCR, and other boards all offer vocational qualifications in these categories.

 UCAS has produced a Guide to Applied General and Tech level qualifications to help Universities consider the impact these vocational reforms may have.